Tips for Calculating Grades

 Assignment 2: 10/20

-However lets say you want Assignment 1 to be worth twice as much as assignment 2 then you would enter the following as weights in your GradeBook:
+However lets say you want Assignment 1 to be worth three times as much as assignment 2 then you would enter the following as weights in your GradeBook:

 That's a 5% difference from a total points calculation!
-The reason is because the student did better on assignment 1 and it is worth twice as much as assignment 2.
+The reason is because the student did better on assignment 1 and it is worth three times as much as assignment 2.

 GradeBook Type: Standard using a Total Points System